 Bringing these three collaboration elements together

-So from a practical perspective, how can these elements be used to help your IT service desk or wider IT teams achieve successful collaboration?
+So from a practical perspective, how can these elements be used to help your IT service desk or wider IT teams and ITIL practices to achieve successful collaboration?
 It begins with the recognition that the type of collaboration will vary from one project or team to another.
 So, look at where people are already gathering, and if they’re already on a platform that you can use, then use that.

 In the days when we all went into the office, it meant that we put small-to-medium-sized, non-reservable, collaboration spaces (rooms with whiteboards and means of capturing those whiteboards) near where employees would gather, like the office break room.
 What does this look like now, with the global pandemic keeping many of us remote for over a year, and return-to-office plans till a vision of the future for many?
 It means finding a platform that everyone is already using (or is willing to use) and ensuring that it meets the three elements.Want to be successful with your #collaboration efforts when it comes to your #servicedesk team?
 Start by recognizing that the type of collaboration will vary from one project or team to another – @JasonStonehouse Click To Tweet